Apprenticeships for Lifelong Learners

 Taking Responsibility

-Both sides are responsible to provide a high quality education to people: This is necessary, if we want to be able to face the challenges of tomorrow.
-It is not enough to be only trained to fulfill a certain, small tasks: It needs transversal skills.
+Both sides are responsible for providing a high-quality education to people: This is necessary, if we want to be able to face the challenges of tomorrow.
+It is not enough to be only trained to fulfill a certain, small task: It needs transversal skills.

 ApprEnt Outcomes